WzWang-Robot/FAPL/README.md

 # SAN-FAPL
-This repository contains source codes for our paper: "Feedback-efficient Active Preference Learning for Socially Aware Robot Navigation" in IROS-2022.
+This repository contains source codes for our paper: "Feedback-efficient Active Preference Learning for Socially Aware Robot Navigation" with submitted in IROS-2022.
-For more details, please refer to [our project website](https://sites.google.com/view/san-fapl) and [arXiv preprint](https://arxiv.org/abs/).
+For more details, please refer to [our project website](https://sites.google.com/view/san-fapl)
-For experiment demonstrations, please refer to the [youtube video](https://youtu.be/).

 ## Abstract